ASPERA TRANSFER PLATFORM

 The Aspera Transfer Platform creates the appropriate service level support in the software via a robust set of REST and SOAP APIs for enabling these applications to access large data sets with speed, security and distance neutrality.

-The Aspera Transfer Platform is infrastructure agnostic, offering direct, high-speed access to cloud object storage such as Amazon Web Services S3, Microsoft Windows Azure BLOB and OpenStack Swift, on premise NAS such as EMC/Isilon and NetApp, and Content Delivery Networks such as Akamai, Level3, and Limelight to name a few.
+The Aspera Transfer Platform is infrastructure agnostic, offering direct, high-speed access to cloud object storage such as Amazon Web Services S3, IBM Cloud Object Storage, Microsoft Windows Azure BLOB and OpenStack Swift, on premise NAS such as EMC/Isilon and NetApp, and Content Delivery Networks such as Akamai, Level3, and Limelight to name a few.